 He originally set up the Applied Laser Optics laboratories at Gaydon, then an R&D Vehicle Skunk Works.
 His PhD concerned the holographic siting and use of knock sensors so lead could be taken out of petrol.

-Since then he joined the academic staff in Mechanical Engineering at Loughborough University at the age of 24, and since then has looked after research concerning engineering measurement and detection using lasers, the industrial use of holography and computer-generated holography, the application of high-power lasers for manufacturing and growing one of the world’s leading centres for laser safety.
+John joined the academic staff in Mechanical Engineering at Loughborough University at the age of 24, and since then has looked after research concerning engineering measurement and detection using lasers, the industrial use of holography and computer-generated holography, the application of high-power lasers for manufacturing and growing one of the world’s leading centres for laser safety.

 “James Bond has done a lot of damage to the laser industry!!”